-Table 3 shows a six-column by a five-row table from a laboratory report.
+Table 3 shows a six-column by five-row table from a laboratory report.
 The table is divided into three subsets separated by double vertical lines.
 The left section, "Wheel Speed," is the independent measured variable.
-The center section, which includes "Brake Load" and " $P{net}$ ," presents the measured dependent variables.
-The right section consists of three columns of calculated data (results).
-Although the methods for determining the calculated data are appropriately not indicated, sample calculations for determining these data should be included in a prior section of the report or given in an appendix.
+The center section, which includes "Brake Load" and "P{net}," are the dependent measured variables.
+The right section includes three columns of calculated data (results).
+Although the methods for determining the calculated data are appropriately not indicated, sample calculations for determining these data should be included in a prior section of the report or given in a appendix.